adobe/aio-theme/README.md

 ]
 ```

 *The order in which the pages are defined is respected in the Global Navigation.*

+A common shared configuration at `@adobe/gatsby-theme-parliament/globalNav.json` defines the Global Navigation logo, title, menus etc.
+It's pre-configured and used in the templates in the `gatsby-config.js` file by default.

 ### Side Navigation